-Easy white bean, basil, & sun-dried tomato warps are quick and veggie-packed for the perfect lunch or snack with minimal cooking and preparation.
+Easy white bean and sun dried tomato warps are quick and veggie-packed for the perfect lunch or snack with minimal cooking and preparation.

 ⭐ Recipe highlights

-Veggies stacks.
-You can add just about any kind of vegetable or leafy green you have hanging around the refrigerator.
+- Veggie stacks.
+You can add just about any vegetable or leafy green you have hanging around the refrigerator.
 Not to play favorites, but fresh spinach, carrots, red bell pepper, and zucchini sticks are perfect.
 Yes, raw zucchini – who knew?

-White beans – Use cannelloni, navy, great northern, or another soft white bean.
+White beans.
+Use cannelloni, navy, Great Northern, or another soft white bean.
 You can also use chickpeas.
 Drain and rinse a can or use 1 ½ of homecooked beans.
+Chickpeas are a good substitute.

-Sun-dried tomatoes – Rehydrate your tomatoes in a bowl with boiling water if you use the dried kind.
-If using jarred sun-dried tomatoes or semi-dried tomatoes, aim for those not packed in oil.
+Sun-dried tomatoes.
+Rehydrate dried tomatoes in a bowl with boiling water if you use dried tomatoes.
+If you use jarred sun-dried tomatoes or semi-dried tomatoes, aim for those not packed in oil.
 If all else fails, rinse them in hot water to remove as much excess oil as possible.

-Fresh basil – White bean spread is the place for the peppery zest of fresh basil.
+Fresh basil.
+White bean spread is the place for the peppery zest of fresh basil.
 If you use dried basil, try 2 teaspoons.
-The flavor of dried herbs gets stronger as it rehydrates.
+The flavor of dried herbs gets stronger as they rehydrate.

-Garlic – Mince a clove of garlic so that it gets distributed as you blend the white bean spread.
+Garlic.
+Mince a clove of garlic to distribute as you blend the white bean spread.
 Use ½ a teaspoon of garlic powder as a substitute if needed.

-Balsamic vinegar – You’ll use balsamic in the spread and then the sauce.
-Choose a good quality dressing-worthy balsamic.
+Balsamic vinegar.
+You’ll use balsamic in the spread and then the sauce.
+Choose a good-quality balsamic that is dressing-worthy.

 🌯 How to make the perfect wrap